Brian-Pho/Textbook-Notes/content/posts/books/thinking-fast-and-slow/index.md

 - Errors of prediction are inevitable because the world is unpredictable.
 - High subjective confidence is not to be trusted as an indicator of accuracy.
 - Expertise in a domain is not a single skill but rather a large collection of skills.
-- Two basic conditions for acquiring a skill:
+- Two basic conditions for acquiring a skill
     - An environment that is sufficiently regular to be predictable
     - An opportunity to learn these regularities through prolonged practice
 - When both of these conditions are satisfied, intuitions are likely to be skilled.
 - Intuition cannot be trusted in the absence of stable regularities in the environment.Is this how children develop "intuitive physics"?
 - Whether professionals have a chance to develop intuitive expertise depends essentially on the quality and speed of feedback, as well as on sufficient opportunity to practice.